cartoon-raccoon/cogsy/README.md

 Note: The Discogs API supports OAuth2, and OAuth2 integration for the app is being considered, but it's not a top priority at the moment, and I felt like it doesn't fit the spirit of a small command-line app like this to use such a framework.
 For now, you will have to use your user token.

 ## Usage
+_Multithreading has been implmented for Cogsy!
+It will now concurrently pull the contents of each folder.
+See the notes below for more info._

 Cogsy can be run as a TUI text-based interface or as a command line app, depending on what arguments you pass it.

 Cogsy as an app with a user interface, has 4 main screens: